-Around 18 per cent of UK couples have regular arguments, and many may be close to breaking up, according to new research by Relate.
-Almost half of the 21,000 couples surveyed say they quarrel at least occasionally, while nearly seven per cent report 'severe' argument levels.
-What's more, 10 per cent of partners admit they sometimes regret getting married or living together in the first place.
+Around 18% of UK couples have regular arguments, and many may be close to breaking up, according to new research by Relate.
+Almost half of the 21,000 couples surveyed say they quarrel at least occasionally, while nearly seven% report 'severe' argument levels.
+What's more, 10% of partners admit they sometimes regret getting married or living together in the first place.

-'It is hugely concerning that 18 per cent of UK married and cohabiting couples are in distressed relationships,' Relate's chief executive Chris Sherwood comments.
+'It is hugely concerning that 18% of UK married and cohabiting couples are in distressed relationships,' Relate's chief executive Chris Sherwood comments.
 'Broken and unhealthy relationships can lead to debt, loneliness, health problems, depression, homelessness, criminality and can have a profound effect on children's life chances.
 Families can't go on like this.'

 What's the point in arguing?

 So before you fly off the handle again, try stopping to give yourself a quick reality check.
 'Ask yourself how your "bickering" is serving the relationship,' advises integrative psychotherapist Hilda Burke (hildaburke.co.uk).
 'Is it actually making things worse?
-If so, reflect on whether it's more important to be "right" or to have a better relationship.
+If so, reflect on whether it's more important to be right - or more important to have a better relationship.